 Mustelid trapping will remain the foundation of our activity for the foreseeable future.
 And, we will continue:

-- using acoustic monitoring to understand roroa distribution and relative abundance
+- Using acoustic monitoring to understand roroa and other night-calling birds distribution and relative abundance

 But we also have plans:

-- to expand the trapping network to cover the north face of Hodder, down into the Grecian Valley.
-Three or four new lines will be put in.
-Whio and roroa have already expanded into this area and will benefit from this added protection, as will kaka and other native birds and invertebrates,
+- To further expand the trapping network in the Grecian Valley.
+Whio and roroa have already expanded into this area and will benefit from this added protection, as will kaka and other native birds and invertebrates

 We are always looking for opportunities that will further our goals and welcome any ideas for projects.
 In particular we'd love to develop a more effective community engagement programme, but currently lack the capacity.
 Let us know if you can help.